Study #4 Acts 6:1-15

 Diving Deeper

-1. In 6:1, the growing church faces a problem; there is a divide between the Hebraic & Hellenistic Jews.
+1. In 6:1, the church faces a problem; there is a divide between the Hebraic & Hellenistic Jews.

 Hebraic Jews primarily lived in Israel and spoke Aramaic or Hebrew; they would have looked more culturally Jewish in their dress and daily practices, that is, more closely lived according to the Torah.